 One class for all Exploration Age Guinea Pigs.
 Exploration Age exhibitors may show their own pet.
 Non-competitive, participant ribbons only awarded.
-Pet cavy do not compete for grand champion status and are not eligible to sell.

 ALL OTHER SMALL ANIMALS

 Small animals may be exhibited and come with self-containment (leash, box, carrier, etc.) Check in 8-10 Monday morning.
 Please bring a picture of your animal with you for identification purposes.
 Exhibitors will be judged on their showmanship and presentation skills of their animals: including information on the animal's breed, confirmation, diseases, and overall knowledge of care.